aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-tasks/rendering-task-usage-view/_index.md

 {{% alert color="primary" %}}

 Aspose.Tasks supports rendering project tasks to a variety of formats, such as PDF.
-Task usage can be rendered using Aspose.Tasks' [PresentationFormat](http://www.aspose.com/api/net/tasks/aspose.tasks.visualization/presentationformat) with different timescale settings like Days, ThirdofMonths and Months.
+Task usage can be rendered using [PresentationFormat](https://apireference.aspose.com/tasks/net/aspose.tasks.visualization/presentationformat) of Aspose.Tasks with different timescale settings like Days, ThirdofMonths and Months.

 {{% /alert %}}
 ## **Rendering Task Usage View**
 The code snippet in this article reads a source MPP file that has a number of tasks with assigned resources and renders these to output PDF using the following steps:

-1. Create an instance of the Project class.
+1. Create an instance of the [Project](https://apireference.aspose.com/tasks/net/aspose.tasks/project) class.
 1. Read the source MPP file.
-1. Initiate the [SaveOptions](http://www.aspose.com/api/net/tasks/aspose.tasks.saving/saveoptions) object with required timescale settings.
+1. Initiate the [SaveOptions](https://apireference.aspose.com/tasks/net/aspose.tasks.saving/saveoptions) object with required timescale settings.
 1. Set the presentation format to TaskUsage.
 1. Render the project to PDF output.